d2l-ai/d2l-en/chapter_generative_adversarial_networks/dcgan.md

 ## Discriminator

-The discriminator is a normal convolutional network network except that it uses a leaky ReLU as its activation function.
+The discriminator is a normal convolutional network except that it uses a leaky ReLU as its activation function.
 Given $\alpha \in[0,1]$, its definition is

 $$\textrm{leaky ReLU}(x) = \begin{cases}x & \text{if}\ x > 0\\ \alpha x &\text{otherwise}\end{cases}.$$

-As it can be seen, it is normal ReLU if $\alpha=0$, and an identity function if $\alpha=1$.
+As it can be seen, it equals the normal ReLU if $\alpha=0$, and an identity function if $\alpha=1$.
 For $\alpha \in (0,1)$, leaky ReLU is a nonlinear function that give a non-zero output for a negative input.
-It aims to fix the "dying ReLU" problem that a neuron might always output a negative value and therefore cannot make any progress since the gradient of ReLU is 0.
+It aims to fix the "dying ReLU" problem where a neuron might always output a negative value and therefore cannot make any progress since the gradient of ReLU is 0.

 ```{.python .input  n=10}
 alphas = [0, 0.2, 0.4, .6, .8, 1]